 Intro

 A TPM is a hardware component that provides cryptographic functionality for enhanced security on modern computer systems, it stands for “Trusted Platform Module”.
-For a number of years, most business computers have been equipped with a TPM, because many government agencies (eg DoD) and businesses make them mandatory.
+For a number of years, most business computers have been equipped with a TPM, because many government agencies (eg DoD) and corporates make them mandatory.

 On Linux, TPMs are supported via a combination of BIOS code and kernel code.